-There is little to suggest that this trend will not continue into 2018, although energy regulator, Ofgem has said it is their aim to curb the amount of households affected by price rises by pushing suppliers to move customers off of standard variable rate tariffs.
+There is little to suggest that this trend will not continue into 2019, despite the price cap now being enforced.
+Energy regulator Ofgem has previously said its aim is to to curb the amount of households affected by price rises by pushing suppliers to move customers off standard variable rate tariffs.

 Why are electricity rates cheaper at night?